 A two-party duopoly

 Individuals want a voice, but strategy says that picking a third party is “throwing away your vote”.

 We’re pressured to pick the lesser of two evils, instead of how we really feel.

-Social choice theory shows how our election rules entrench a two-party landscape.
+Social choice theory proves how our election rules entrench a two-party landscape.

 But a liquid democratic system is different